 - You have to put together all the evidence of recycling and recovery of the packaging for which you are responsible, i.e. the packaging used for marketing your goods in Belgium and also the packaging on any goods you import;

 - every year you have to send this evidence to the Interregional Packaging Commission, following a well-defined procedure.
 To learn more about this, contact the Interregional Packaging Commission.

 The amount invoiced to you by Valipac will depend on the tonnage and type of the packaging that you produce.
 Our business model guarantees rates that are unaffected by fluctuations in the materials market.

 The minimum amount of the financing contribution is set at €50.

 The industrial packaging legislation came into force in 1998.
-If your business came under the scope of this legislation five years ago or earlier, the authorities require Valipac to invoice a retroactive membership cost for the five calendar years prior to the year of joining.
+If your company has been subject to this legislation for five years or more, the authorities require Valipac to invoice a retroactive contribution for the five calendar years prior to the year of joining.

 Becoming a client

-Like over 7,200 other Belgian businesses, put your confidence in Valipac and delegate your obligations for recovery and data reporting.
+Put your confidence in Valipac, as do about 7,000 other Belgian businesses, and delegate your obligations for recovery and data reporting.

-- call one of our advisers by phone on +32 (0)2 456 83 10 or send an email to firstname.lastname@example.org to ask for your membership application forms;
+- call one of our advisors by phone on +32 (0)2 456 83 10 or send an email to email@example.com to ask for your membership application forms;